SAREC-Lab/sUAS-UseCases/human-interaction-hazards/prohibited-airspace.md

 ## Hazard Tree: Regulatory compliance

 UAV flights must be in compliance with government and local ordinances and regulations.
 In the USA all commercial pilots must seek authorization for flights in controlled airspace.
+Activities such as logging or sharing data with the NASA infrastructure all serve to support compliance and safety, but exhibit clear tradeoffs against privacy.

 [![](figures/regulations.svg)](#)